Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains: Mathematical Formulation

-It should be noted that, in this work, we are not using the Gagliardo-Nirenberg, Ladyzhenskaya or Agmon's inequalities.
-Thus, the results obtained in this work are true for $2\leq n\leq 4$ in bounded domains (see the discussions above \eqref{333}) and $n\geq 2$ in periodic domains.
-The following interpolation inequality is also frequently in the paper.
+\begin{remark} It should be noted that, while proving global weak solutions, we are not using the Gagliardo-Nirenberg, Ladyzhenskaya or Agmon inequalities.
+The results obtained in this work are true for $2\leq d\leq 4$ in any smooth domains (for more details see step (iii) of the proof of the Theorem \ref{exis}). \end{remark}